apache/iceberg/site/docs/hive.md

 Iceberg tables are created using either a [`Catalog`](./javadoc/master/index.html?org/apache/iceberg/catalog/Catalog.html), or an implementation of the [`Tables`](./javadoc/master/index.html?org/apache/iceberg/Tables.html) interface, and Hive needs to be configured accordingly to operate on these different types of table.

-A table in the Hive metastore can represent three different ways of loading an Iceberg table, depending on the table's `iceberg.catalog` configuration:

-1. The table will be loaded using a `HiveCatalog` that corresponds to the metastore configured in the Hive environment if no `iceberg.catalog` is set.
-2. The table will be loaded using a custom catalog if `iceberg.catalog` is set to a catalog name
-3. The table can be loaded using the table's location if `iceberg.catalog` is set to `location_based_table`

 #### Hive catalog tables